PLCnext/EdgeDevices/FW_2022/Code/Influx2/Templates.md

 1. Naviagte to "Settings" --> "Templates".
 2. Paste the URL of the Templates resouce.
 A list of predefined Templates can be find [here](https://github.com/influxdata/community-templates/).<BR>
 In this example, the ["Network-Interface-Performance"](https://github.com/influxdata/community-templates/tree/master/network_interface_performance) package will be installed.<br>
 3. Paste the URL of the ["Network-Interface-Performance"](https://github.com/influxdata/community-templates/tree/master/network_interface_performance) and "Lookup for Templates".
-Install all the resources found from Github by "Install Template". <bt>
+Install all the resources found from Github by "Install Template". <br>
 ![Template_Install](../../images/Templates1.JPG) <br>
 4. Next, navigate to "Data" --> "Telegraf" and open the new created "Network Interface Monitoring" Configuration the Template installed. <br>
 ![Template_Install2](../../images/Templates2.JPG) <br>